 Visual art portfolio

-In addition to being a writer and a consultant, I maintain a practice as an abstract expressionist painter and photo illustrator.
+In addition to being a writer and speaker, I maintain a practice as an abstract expressionist painter and photo illustrator.
 My works are available for purchase as prints - please contact me.

 "she had hard times and yet she danced" & "weaveus" (December 2016) were the first two paintings I've ever done - be they abstract or figural, digital or analog.
 This set of paintings is on the theme of lineage for me as a multiracial Black woman - there is a lot of pain and joy built into love and fury that put breath in my lungs.
 I wanted to explore the relationship between joy and pain as it weaves into said lineage/legacy, but in a way that subverts the usual narratives we see on this topic.
 I.e., I wanted to focus on the joy and the love despite of, and in spite of, the painful experiences.